mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2014 and previous

+1. Cuturi, M. (2013).
+Sinkhorn distances: Lightspeed computation of optimal transport. *Advances in neural information processing systems*, *26*.
+     - Optimal transport distances are a fundamental family of distances for probability measure
+       -  appealing theoretical properties, excellent performance in retrieval tasks and intuitive formulation
+     - propose a new family of optimal transport distances that look at transport problems from a maximum entropy perspective
+       - smooth the classic optimal transport problem with an entropic regularization term, and show that the resulting optimum is also a distance which can be computed through Sinkhorn’s matrix scaling algorithm
+     - when probability space is a metric space, optimal transport distances, earth mover’s (EMD), define a powerful geometry to compare probabilities.
+       - Prob. metric Space: distance between two point is a probability distribution function
-1. Goldberger, Jacob, Geoffrey E. Hinton, Sam Roweis, and Russ R. Salakhutdinov.
+2. Goldberger, Jacob, Geoffrey E. Hinton, Sam Roweis, and Russ R. Salakhutdinov.
 "Neighbourhood components analysis."
 Advances in neural information processing systems 17 (2004).
      - Non-parametric classification model (Early projection)
        - application: Dimensional reduction and metric learning.